Sep 1, 2020

 Do I really need to elaborate here?

 This is a bit of a catch-all section, but the information is important.
-Posting the weather is important, because people need to know what to wear.
+Posting the weather forecast is important, because people need to know what to wear.
 (We can’t expect them to look up this information on their own.)

 Likewise, letting everyone know when lunch is happening and how to get in touch with craft services (if that’s how you roll, that is).